agingfixed/base_template/ReadMe.txt

 3. Remove any git associated material
 	a.
 Navigate to project directory with terminal
 	b. rd .git /S/Q (remove associated git material)
+4. Initialize, commit, and push
-	c. git init (initialize)
+	a. git init (initialize)
-	d. git add . (add everything)
+	b. git add . (add everything)
-	e. git commit -m "First commit, setup of github for project" This creates a local git repository
+	c. git commit -m "First commit, setup of github for project" (This creates a local git repository)

-	f. git remote add origin <url provided by github when "new repository at github" was initiated>
+	d. git remote add origin <url provided by github when "new repository at github" was initiated>

 		NOTE: I am setting up with HTTPS but in the future may want to do SSH
 		SEE: "Switching remote URLs from HTTPS to SSH." if I want to make high value repository more secure

-	g. git push -u origin master
+	e. git push -u origin master

-	e.
+	f.
 To do additions in the future
 		1. Git add .
 (Adds all to staging for commit)
 		2. git status (shows new additions)
-		3. git commit (commits all staging file changes)
+		3. git commit -m "message for changes"
+		(commits all staging file changes)
+		make sure to leave a message or it will open weird text editor
 		4. git push (adds to external repository)

+(3.) -- Set up Redux environment for state managment of complex apps -- (3.)